 I grew up hearing urban legends about poisoned candy and razor blades hidden in apples, and the Tylenol murders of 1982 (the first death was reported a month before Halloween) were the beginning of the end.
 Still, we had a few more years of trusting our neighbors enough to take candy from them (before neighborhoods were replaced by zip codes), a few more years that our parents allowed us to trick-or-treat unsupervised (but in groups; we were never alone), zooming through the greenbelts and alleyways with Three Musketeers bars and Blow Pops shoved in our mouths—as opposed to trick or treating out of trunks in a fucking parking lot.

 Where to start?
 How about: I’m complicit.
 I don’t know the name of one person in my apartment complex or on my street.
 And I don’t want to: I’m too tired and they’re too obnoxious.
 This year, as every year, I took my kids (aged 6 and 3) to a nearby block of nice houses to trick-or-treat.
 It’s all very sweet, all the houses are decked out, and the residents give out lots of good candy.
-Beyond the fact that only rich people can afford to own houses anymore, what’s disturbing is that there are just as many adults dressed up as kids, and they don’t seem to give a shit that they’re destroying childhood for the little ones who are actually going through it.
+Beyond the fact that only rich people can afford to own houses anymore (where I live, anyway), what’s disturbing is that there are just as many adults dressed up as kids, and they don’t seem to give a shit that, like tacky vampires, they’re siphoning childhood from the little ones who are actually going through it.
 And they are so arrogantly narcissistic that I don’t think it even occurs to them.

 If you have small kids, wear something nondescript, take them out, and let them soak up whatever thrills are left.
 If you don’t have small kids, stay home and read a motherfucking book.
-And no, Harry Potter doesn’t count.
+And no, YA novels don’t count.

 GRASSO: I don’t have kids, Kelly, but I can absolutely understand your strong feelings that the Halloween we knew is gone, probably forever.
 The ritual itself is a weird one, isn’t it?
 Going from house to house, bag or plastic pumpkin in hand, begging for treats.
 But it does rely on a certain amount of social cohesion, mutual trust, and local neighborliness that our society has seemingly dispensed with.
 But when I was a kid, there was enough community for us to know most of the folks on our end of the street, and enough trust for us to range a few streets away.